 The frame is aluminum and reasonably lightweight, while the break is easily accessible and won’t pinch you if you’re wearing sandals.
 It’s not the quickest or easiest to fold up, but once folded it locks in place and won’t open up until you’re ready to strap those cute babes back in for a ride.

 Maximum seat capacity: 40 lbs

 This is another stroller that accepts two car seats from several different brands, as long as you purchase the compatible adapters.

-Although it doesn’t come loaded full of features, it’s a reasonably solid product for parents with twins.
-Although some have found the seats to be tricky to adjust, it does offer reclining and upright positions for both seats.
+Although it doesn’t come loaded with features, it’s a reasonably solid product for parents with twins.
+Some have found the seats tricky to adjust, while it offers reclining and upright positions for both seats.

-It is narrow enough to fit through doors with ease, but take note; this also translates into slimmer seats.
+It’s narrow enough to fit through doors with ease, but take note; this is because of its slimmer seats.

-High-grade aluminum provides a secure frame, the break is easily accessible, and the handle bar will adjust to an optimum height for whoever is pushing.
+High-grade aluminum provides a secure frame, the brake is easily accessible, and the handlebar is adjustable for whoever is pushing.

-This is more cumbersome than other models, so it can be tricky pushing it around tight corners.
+This is more cumbersome than other models, making it tricky to push around tight corners.
 However, it has plenty of storage space and is extremely easy to fold and unfold.

-This stroller offers quite a few perks, such as extra storage, a high weight capacity, and a tool free assembly.
+This stroller offers several perks, such as extra storage, a high weight capacity, and a tool-free assembly.